abizovnuralem/go2_ros2_sdk/README.md

 colcon build
 ```

-don't forget to setup your GO2-robot in Wifi-mode only and get IP
+don't forget to setup your GO2-robot in Wifi-mode and get IP
 then

 ```